jeffmer/TTGO-T-watch-2020-Micropython-OS/README.md

 2. Edit the `config.py` file setting  the  version of your T-watch 1 or 2, wifi network information open weather map key.

+3. Edit `location.json` with your location - used by the weather app.

 3. Compile all the micropython file to bytecode by executing `compile.sh` in the `src` directory.
+You will need to edit this file to point to your local copy of the cross-compiler `mpy-cross`

-4. Copy all the .mpy bytecode and .png imagefile to the T-watch by executing `install.sh`
+4. Copy all the .mpy bytecode and .png imagefile to the T-watch by executing `install.sh` The command file assumes your watch is connected to `/dev/ttyUSB0`.
+If this is not the case edit the file and remove the u0 parameter which should then let `mpremote` find the port automatically or specify your port explicitly to `mpremote` (see `mpremote help`).

 5. After executing the installation script, the watch should start loading as a `boot.py` file is copied to the T-watch.
 This contains the line `import loader` which starts the watch software.

+If nothing happens on reboot a good first step in debugging is to comment out the line `import loader` in `boot.py` and reset the watch.
+Then, using `REPL` type `import tempos` which should load all the drivers and - after a delay - display `Loading ...` on the watch screen.